Healthcare Duress Alerting Systems: What to Evaluate Before You Buy

 General security infrastructureMonitors spaces rather than protecting individuals

-The regulatory landscape is moving toward requiring this capability.
-As of late 2025, no U.S. state has a universal mandate requiring all hospitals to issue wearable panic buttons.
-But the direction is clear.
-New York's SB S5294B, signed into law in early 2026, requires general hospitals and nursing homes to build workplace-violence prevention programs.
-Security measures must match each facility's risk profile.
+No U.S. state has a universal mandate requiring all hospitals to issue wearable panic buttons, but the direction is clear.
+New York's SB S5294B requires general hospitals and nursing homes to build workplace-violence prevention programs with security measures matching each facility's risk profile.
 Even where the law doesn't name panic buttons, it requires the capability a duress system provides.

 What a Credible Healthcare Duress System Looks Like

 Most vendor comparisons start with features.
-This one starts with failure modes, because the traits that define a credible system prevent the failures buyers discover too late.
+This one starts with failure modes, because the traits that matter are the ones that prevent the failures buyers discover after the contract is signed.

-One honest counterpoint: some facilities genuinely don't need a dedicated duress system.
+Some facilities genuinely don't need a dedicated duress system.
 A small outpatient clinic with clear sightlines and low-acuity patients may find existing security measures sufficient.
-This evaluation framework matters most for facilities with complex layouts, high-acuity populations, 24-hour operations, or documented violence history.
+This framework matters most for facilities with complex layouts, high-acuity populations, 24-hour operations, or documented violence history.

-Five architectural traits separate a system built for real duress from one that works in a demo room.
+Five traits separate a system built for real duress from one that works in a demo room.
+These aren't differentiators.
+They're non-negotiables.

 Architectural TraitWhy It Matters Under Duress

 Network independenceOperates on its own network, not facility Wi-Fi.
-Keeps working during outages, in dead zones, and in areas the hospital LAN doesn't reach.
+Keeps working in dead zones and in areas the hospital LAN doesn't reach.

 Room-level locationTells responders which room, not just which floor.
 Responders searching a hallway lose the minutes that matter most.